EoinKenny/Prototype-Wrapper-Network-ICLR23/readme.md

 --------------

-To reproduce these results for the Car Racing Domain Simply copy the whole repo and run these commands in the terminal whilst in the directory:
+To reproduce these results for the Car Racing Domain Simply copy the whole repo and run these commands in the terminal whilst in the "Car Racing" directory:

 ```
 python3 -m venv pwnet